Niro-bs/REPO-SOFTUNI/README.md

 # Towns for SoftUni Svetlina
-For exercise for students in the "Software Engineering" course
+For exercise for students in the "Software Engineering" course.